Email: K dot E dot T dot Butcher at warwick dot ac dot uk

 Prof. Butcher’s research interests include Greek and Roman coinage, particularly the civic and provincial coinages of the Roman empire; and the Hellenistic and Roman Near East, particularly coastal Syria and Lebanon.
-He is currently completing work on a three-year AHRC-funded project in collaboration with Dr. Matthew Ponting of the University of Liverpool, investigating the metallurgy of Roman imperial and provincial silver coinages from Septimius Severus to Valerian and Gallienus, and will shortly begin work on the Cambridge Handbook to Roman Coinage.
+In 2019 he was awarded an AHRC Advanced Grant for the project Rome and the Coinages of the Mediterranean (RACOM), investigating the metallurgy of Roman imperial and provincial silver coinages from Septimius Severus to Valerian and Gallienus, which will run for five years from September 2019.
 He is also interested in the application of social theories in archaeology, particularly with regard to material culture and the ancient economy.
 He has worked on several excavation projects in the Mediterranean and published the coin finds from several major ancient sites, including Nicopolis ad Istrum in Bulgaria and Beirut in Lebanon.

 Teaching and supervision